Glossary of Terms

 Grips

-The members of the grip department set up and install all the specialized hardware and equipment used in making a film.
+The members of the Grip department set up and install all the specialized hardware and equipment used in making a film.

 Key Grip